UCUCDUH/pols_501_wi16/web/stories/assignments/project-02.md

 4. What is the unit of observation of the dataset?
 What variable(s) uniquely identify observations in the data?
 5. How many observations are there in the dataset?
 6. Use `summary()` to summarize relevant variables.
 7. Which variables have missing values?
-How prevalant are missing values?
+How  prevalent are missing values?
 8. Plot the distribution of at least one variable using **ggplot2** with either `geom_histogram` or `geom_density` with `geom_rug`.
 What is the shape of the distribution?
 9. Choose two variables to compare.
 If they are both continuous, create a scatterplot using `geom_scatter`.
 If they are both discrete, create a faceted bar plot using `geom_scatter` and `facet_grid`.
 If one is discrete and one is continuous, create a boxplot using `geom_boxplot`.